Office of Research Integrity

-- This new requirement applies to all personnel listed on new IBC application submissions and when adding project personnel onto an existing IBC-approved registration by amendment.
+- At the moment, this requirment only applies to all personnel listed on new IBC application submissions and when adding project personnel onto an existing IBC-approved registration by amendment.

 - Once researchers complete the revised education requirements, CITI training will be valid indefinitely.
 As research goals change, however, additional modules may need to be taken.